Photo by: Ravi Ganapathy

 In 2013, JRC's Board of Directors updated our policies regarding b'nai mitzvah - you can read them here.

-The people behind the "curtain" are Co-B'nai Mitzvah Schedulers Deb Drache and Julia Talbot, and Robyn Hurtig, Educational Administrator.
+The people behind the "curtain" are Co-B'nai Mitzvah Schedulers Deb Drache and Julia Talbot.
 If you have any questions regarding b'nai mitzvah at JRC, you can contact us at [email protected].

 What's with all these terms that begin with a "b" and end with a mitzvah?